uchicago-cs/student-resource-guide/tutorials/git-basics.rst

 Now it is time to link up your repository with GitHub, a web-based hosting service for Git repositories.

-Before we can link your ``git-solo-tutorial`` repository to GitHub, you'll need to create a GitHub account, create an SSH key on the CS Linux servers, and upload that key to GitHub.
+Before we can link your ``git-basics-tutorial`` repository to GitHub, you'll need to create a GitHub account, create an SSH key on the CS Linux servers, and upload that key to GitHub.
 Once those steps are completed, you will be able to create a repository on GitHub and then